MdTaufiqurRahman/Travel-Guru/README.md

 * Github

-If you happen to love this project, leave a star on the repo.
+If you happen to love this project, leave a ⭐ on the repo.
 That'll keep me motivated.
 Thanks!

 Contributions are welcomed! 💖